 pipeline.step(...) will advance the simulation by a time equal to seconds, which is a good default if your

 application has a refresh rate of 60Hz.
-The length of this timestep can be retrieved by
+The length of this timestep can be read and set via the

-timestep is to be given in seconds.
-Keep in mind that the timestep length strongly affects the accuracy of the simulation:
+(SI units), this timestep is to be given in seconds.
+Keep in mind that the timestep length strongly affects the accuracy of the

 Changes of timesteps during the simulation should be avoided as much as possible since they may introduce numerical instabilities or reduce the constraints solvers convergence.